- Teaching application form 2017-18

 “This year has provided me with valuable experience and enabled me to develop and enhance my own teaching skills within a friendly and supportive environment.”
 Joanna S.

-and to all our teachers who have taken part in our Cambridge DELTA course over the past ten years and received their DELTA qualification, many with merit and distinction : Steven Cameron, Catherine Spiers, Alice Kilpatrick, Terry Scott, Alison McKay , Caroline Collier, Khara Burgess, Rachael Jones.
+and to all our teachers who have taken part in our Cambridge DELTA course over the past eleven years and received their DELTA qualification, many with merit and distinction.
+These include Steven Cameron, Catherine Spiers, Alice Kilpatrick, Terry Scott, Alison McKay , Caroline Collier, Khara Burgess, Rachael Jones.
 Rachel Jeffries, Benedict Reekes , Brooke Fleming, Rhiannon Fitzgerald, Sarah Wordsworth.
 Nicky Martin, Rachel Applegate, Jenan Ismail, Malcolm Davies, Katy Crowson, Jacosta VonAchten, Mark Elliott, Stephen Howard, Zoe Robson, Laura Gerrard, Alison Millar, Sarah Morse, Laura Laubache , Becky Wright , Rebecca Palmer, Caroline Oakley, Amy Spearman, Kiri Wood, Jonathan Ingham , Pippa Simmons, Lucy Nicholls , Melanie Drake, Niamh Finn, Naomi Rabin, Natasha Arain and Beatrice Shelley.

-to former teachers Lucy Nicholls for her British Council senior appointment in the Far East, Mark Brooke (Diploma qualified at our school) on his teaching appointment with British Council, Hong Kong , Rachel Applegate for her London DOS posting, Jenan Ismail, who completed her PGCE course in England, Mark Elliott and Jacosta VonAchten for their teaching posting and acceptance for her Masters programme at Bilkent University, Ankara, and Natasha Arain, Sarah Forbes and Rachel Jeffries for their new careers in EFL publishing in London, Madrid and Dubhai .
-Well done everyone!If you would like to apply for a teaching post at our school, please copy and complete the:
+to former teachers Lucy Nicholls for her British Council senior appointment in the Far East, Allison Millar (DELTA qualified at our school) for her executive position at Pearson Publishing, Mark Brooke (Diploma qualified at our school) on his teaching appointment with British Council, Hong Kong , Rachel Applegate for her London DOS posting, Jenan Ismail, who completed her PGCE course in England, Mark Elliott and Jacosta VonAchten for their teaching posting and acceptance for her Masters programme at Bilkent University, Ankara, and Natasha Arain, Sarah Forbes and Rachel Jeffries for their new careers in EFL publishing in London, Madrid and Dubai.

 FULL NAME: